schorschii/OCO-Server/docs/Computers.md

 The query syntax is the exact same XML format as you would enter it in the Windows event viewer.

+Please note that Windows generates many log entries.
+A meaningful filter should always be applied to not spam the database with unnecessary events.

 ### Example Rules
 #### Get Defender Warning, Error and Critical Events
 (including "Malware Detected" events with event ID 1116)